justjosias/zang/README.md

 `zig build play`: You can play a simple synthesizer with the keyboard.
 Home row to play a C major scale, sharps/flats in the qwerty row.
 Hold space to play a low C in a separate voice.

 `zig build song`: Plays the first few bars of Bach's Toccata in D Minor.
+Features (hard-coded) polyphony.

 `zig build subsong`: Like `play`, but a small melody is played for each note, pitched by the frequency of the key you press.
 The melody is encapsulated in a module, which looks on the outside like any other module (oscillators, etc).

 `zig build stereo`: A wind-like filtered noise effect slowly oscillates from side to side.
 (Probably too subtle to be a good stereo demonstration, you might need headphones to even notice it.)

 `zig build curve`: Like `subsong`, but plays a sound defined by smooth curves instead of discrete notes.

+`zig build detuned`: Like `play`, but the instrument warbles randomly.

 ## Features
 Modules: